-Canton City Public Health is committed to the improvement of long-term health outcomes, particularly for populations experiencing the greatest inequities in health.
-This can partially be accomplished by focusing on factors that are the underlying causes of inequitable health outcomes.
-Some health inequities include disparate rates of disease, disability and premature death.
-Canton City Public Health strives to provide everyone the opportunity to attain their full health potential, regardless of socioeconomic or environmental conditions.
+Canton City Public Health recognizes the extensive research highlighting avoidable disparities in health outcomes among different groups, especially health inequities associated with race.
+Such health inequities include disparate rates of disease, disability, and premature death.
+Having witnessed these in the Canton City community, CCPH is committed to the improvement of long-term health outcomes, particularly for populations experiencing the greatest inequities in health.
+This can partially be accomplished by focusing on the underlying causes of inequitable health outcomes, the social determinants of health, and using institutional upstream strategies along with traditional downstream strategies to address these underlying causes.
+Canton City Public Health strives to provide everyone the opportunity to attain their full health potential, regardless of socioeconomic or environmental conditions, and realizes the need for community input in developing strategies to achieve health equity.